 Worcester had another tie to Brainerd that is rarely mentioned.
 The missionary cemetery held the grave of his uncle and namesake, Dr. Samuel Worcester, a founder of the American Board and its first corresponding secretary, who had died at the mission in 1821.

 The influence of Boudinot cannot be understated.
-The two become close friends in the Northeast.
+The two had become close friends when Boudinot attended school in the Northeast.
 When Sequoyah developed the "Talking Leaves," Boudinot asked Worcester for help in establishing a Cherokee paper.
 Worcester, a visionary, saw not only a newspaper, but a tool of Cherokee literacy, a means to draw the loose Cherokee community together and a way of establishing and promoting a Cherokee Nation.

 Using his missionary connection, Worcester secured funds to build a printing office, buy the printing press and ink, and cast the alphabet's characters(since the "talking leaves" were new, no type existed).
 He contracted for a house to be built at New Echota and moved there in November, 1827 (This date is from letters he wrote to the missions board.
 It frequently appears as 1828) The first edition of the Cherokee Phoenix rolled off the presses at New Echota on February_21, 1828.
 From this point on, Worcester had input in most Cherokee publications until his death.